Alexhuszagh/rust-lexical/lexical-core/README.md

 4. **Fast Path** We then try to create an exact representation of a native binary float from parsed mantissa and exponent.
 If both can be exactly represented, we multiply the two to create an exact representation, since IEEE754 floats mandate the use of guard digits to minimizing rounding error.
 If either component cannot be exactly represented as the native float, we continue to the next step.
 5. **Moderate Path** We create an approximate, extended, 80-bit float type (64-bits for the mantissa, 16-bits for the exponent) from both components, and multiplies them together.
 This minimizes the rounding error, through guard digits.
 We then estimate the error from the parsing and multiplication steps, and if the float +/- the error differs significantly from b+h, we return the correct representation (b or b+u).
 If we cannot unambiguously determine the correct floating-point representation, we continue to the next step.
 6. **Fallback Moderate Path** Next, we create a 128-bit representation of the numerator and denominator for b+h, to disambiguate b from b+u by comparing the actual digits in the input to theoretical digits generated from b+h.
 This is accurate for ~36 significant digits from a 128-bit approximation with decimal float strings.
 If the input is less than or equal to 36 digits, we return the value from this step.
 Otherwise, we continue to the next step.
 7. **Slow Path** We use arbitrary-precision arithmetic to disambiguate the correct representation without any rounding error.
-    - **Default** We create an exact representation of the numerator and denominator for b+h, using arbitrary-precision integers, and determine which representation is accurate by comparing the actual digits in the input to the theoretical digits generated from b+h.
-This is accurate for any number of digits, and the required amount of memory does not depend on the number of digits.
-    - **Algorithm M** We create an exact representation of the input digits as a big integer, to determine how to round the top 53 bits for the mantissa.
-If there is a fraction or a negative exponent, we create a big ratio of both the numerator and the denominator, and generate the significant digits from the exact quotient and remainder.
+We create an exact representation of the input digits as a big integer, to determine how to round the top 53 bits for the mantissa.
+If there is a fraction or a negative exponent, we create a representation of the significant digits for `b+h` and scale the input digits by the binary exponent in `b+h`, and scale the significant digits in `b+h` by the decimal exponent, and compare the two to determine if we need to round up or down.

 Since arbitrary-precision arithmetic is slow and scales poorly for decimal strings with many digits or exponents of high magnitude, lexical also supports a lossy algorithm, which returns the result from the moderate path.
 The result from the lossy parser should be accurate to within 1 ULP.

-To use Algorithm M, use the feature `algorithm_m` when compiling lexical.

 ## Arbitrary-Precision Arithmetic

-Lexical uses arbitrary-precision arithmetic to exactly represent strings between two floating-point representations with more than 36 digits, with various optimizations for multiplication and division relative to Rust's current implementation.
-The arbitrary-precision arithmetic logic is not dependent on memory allocation: the bigcomp only uses the stack, and Algorithm M and bhcomp only use the heap when the `radix` feature is enabled.
+Lexical uses arbitrary-precision arithmetic to exactly represent strings between two floating-point representations, and is highly optimized for performance.
+The following section is a comparison of different algorithms to determine the correct float representation.
+The arbitrary-precision arithmetic logic is not dependent on memory allocation: it only uses the heap when the `radix` feature is enabled.

 ## Algorithm Background and Comparison